 Each plan will have an automatic acceptance threshold and a pending list threshold.
 Once you have decided which plan you wish to pursue, access SOLUS to request that plan.
 Be sure to enter your desired plan first.
 When you enter your request one of three outcomes will occur:

-No, students can only be on one pending list.
-This means that if you choose another plan for which you are placed on the pending list, you will be removed from the first one.
-Plan selection ends on May 23.
+Students can only be on one pending list.
+If you are placed on a pending list, you must choose an alternate plan that you are automatically accepted in to.
+If you choose to leave SOLUS without being automatically accepted to a plan, you will be removed from the pending list.
 If you do not participate in plan selection you run the risk of not getting into the plan of your choice.
 It is critical that you are automatically accepted into a plan before the Plan selection period ends.
 Otherwise, you will not be able to register in your classes in July.

 Following the Plan Selection process on SOLUS, departmental administrators will manually review all students on their pending lists.
-If a department accepts you from their pending list, your plan will be changed immediately.
+If a department accepts you from their pending list, your plan information in SOLUS will be updated and a new entry denoting the change will be recorded on your SOLUS record and transcript.

 The Plans found below indicate the minimum academic requirements to be automatically accepted or placed on a pending list for every available Plan in Arts and Science.
 All requirements include a minimum GPA and/or a minimum grade in a single course.
 If a course number is labelled with a #, this denotes a “wildcard”, and any course number is acceptable.
 For example, PHYS 1## indicates that any of PHYS 104, PHYS106 or PHYS117 are acceptable.